Well, here’s a post I never thought I’d write.

 The High-Cost Option: Home Exercise Equipment

-The final option is to splurge on some home exercise equipment.
+The final option is to splurge on some home gym equipment.
 I realise this is not reasonable for many people due to both cost and space requirements, but this is certainly one of the best ways to replicate your gym experience.
 Recently, we decided to buy a Peloton and it’s been an absolute game-changer.

 I trialled a live class at their showroom in Spitalfields Market last year and was immediately sold, but it was an extravagant expense that seemed too luxurious to be practical, especially alongside my monthly gym memberships!
 However, I deem fitness critical to both my physical and mental health and given that we have no idea how long this lockdown will continue, it seemed like now was the time to bite the bullet and do it.